-The flowers, which grow in large, drooping clusters, are light purple and bloom in May.The Japanese wistarias at Oryu-ri are four, and pair of trees grow in a group.
+The flowers, which grow in large, drooping clusters, have a light purple color and bloom in May.

-The trees are 17m tall and have girths of 24cm, 28cm, 172cm, and 60cm respectively.
+The trees have height of 11m and girths of 24cm, 28cm, 172cm, and 60cm.

-Because the king enjoyed hunting with his subjects at this place, it was called Yongnim (Dragon Forest - A dragon stands for a king).
+Because the king enjoyed hunting with his subjects at this place, it was called Yongnim (Dragon Forest; a dragon stands for a king).

-The wistarias here were called Yongdeung (Dragon Wistaria), which meant wistarias in Yongnim.
+The wisterias here were called Yongdeung (Dragon Wisteria), which meant wisterias in Yongnim.

 There is an interesting story about these trees.

-So, many couples visit this place.
+No wonder, many couples visit this place.

-These stories result from the following legend.
+These stories came from the following legend.

-In Silla Period, a peasant had two beautiful daughters.
+During the Silla Period, a peasant had two beautiful daughters.

 They were such good and warm-hearted sisters that both of them decided to give him up.

-However, the man who was said to have been killed returned to be a nice Hwarang (the flower of youth in Silla Dynasty -who excelled in beauty, bravery and military arts).
+Note, however, that the man who was said to have been killed returned to be a nice Hwarang (Flower of Youth in Silla Dynasty - excelling in beauty, bravery, and military arts).

 When he heard the sad story of the two dead sisters, he drowned himself in the pond.